Daniel27110/Dot-Files-Rouge/README.md

 ### New Features:

-- A light and easy to install KDE customization using the [Konsave](https://github.com/Prayag2/konsave) package
+- A light and easy to install KDE customization using the [Konsave](https://github.com/Prayag2/konsave) package.
-- An easy to use installation script
+- An easy to use installation script.

 ⠀